 The recommendation ignited JCU’s partnership with Pexip when the university decided against deploying a single platform such as Microsoft Teams or Zoom as a single solution.
 In early 2021, JCU began conversations with Pexip and collaborated to develop a proof of concept implementing the Pexip Endpoint Subscription service with device registration and call control.

-This enables JCU to re-use over 120 aging video conferencing units and Cisco equipment hardware so they could receive point-to-point calls with other video systems internally and externally - Microsoft Teams, Google, Zoom and others - without the need to deploy additional video conferencing infrastructure.
+This enables JCU to re-use over 120 aging video conferencing units and Cisco equipment hardware to receive point-to-point calls with other video systems internally and externally - Microsoft Teams, Google, Zoom, and others - without needing additional video conferencing infrastructure.

-For example, an important JCU partner - Queensland Health - uses Microsoft Teams, whereas JCU’s College of Medicine and Dentistry uses Zoom.
+For example, a critical JCU partner - Queensland Health - uses Microsoft Teams, whereas JCU’s College of Medicine and Dentistry uses Zoom.

-“Different platforms across departments and partners makes it difficult for us to engage with each other properly,” Lane says.
+“Different platforms across departments and partners make it difficult for us to engage with each other properly,” Lane says.
 “So, we had to consider Pexip as potentially filling that role in this multi-video conference technology world we’re living in.
-We could future-proof our entire call control and management capabilities as well as enjoy seamless video calling on a dedicated, quality assured network.”
+We could future-proof our entire call control and management capabilities and enjoy seamless video calling on a dedicated, quality-assured network.”

 Looking to the future

-Over the next couple of years, JCU seeks to transition about 120 of its video conferencing rooms – replacing them with new equipment and designs.
-Lane says this will happen across the university’s main campuses and remote sites; almost every hospital where students are undertaking placements, as well as student accommodation locations.
+Over the next few years, JCU seeks to transition about 120 video conferencing rooms – replacing them with new equipment and designs.
+Lane says this will happen across the university’s main campuses and remote sites, almost every hospital where students are undertaking placements, as well as student accommodation locations.
 Lane says the experience of working with Pexip was positive.

 “Shifting from our legacy infrastructure to utilize Pexip in our environment was seamless.
-Given the scope of the project across network and devices, it involved broader team engagement within JCU.
-Our Senior Infrastructure Architect, John Croft, with VAVs Specialist Nick Patterson, found both design and implementation of the proof of concept to be straight forward and intuitive.
-This ease of use made Pexip not only a suitable solution, but one that worked with our low resources and sustainable approach to technology.”
+Given the project's scope across networks and devices, it involved broader team engagement within JCU.
+Our Senior Infrastructure Architect, John Croft, with VAVs Specialist Nick Patterson, found both the design and implementation of the proof of concept straightforward and intuitive.
+This ease of use made Pexip not only a suitable solution but one that worked with our low resources and sustainable approach to technology.”

-Security and privacy of user content had to be considered carefully in this transition - another key consideration for JCU.
-Pexip’s Control Center has also been particularly useful in monitoring the university’s device and network set-up, keeping abreast of technical issues and providing data about video usage at a glance.
+User content security and privacy had to be considered carefully in this transition - another key consideration for JCU.
+Pexip’s Control Center has also been particularly useful in monitoring the university’s device and network set-up, keeping abreast of technical issues, and providing data about video usage at a glance.

 “Pexip is removing an element of risk within our environment,” he says.
-“It’s buying us more time to make the right decision about our video conferencing architecture.
-Video conferencing is part of what we do – and Pexip has definitely given us that breathing room to make sure we can move into the future appropriately.”
+“It’s buying us more time to decide about our video conferencing architecture.
+Video conferencing is part of what we do – and Pexip has given us that breathing room to make sure we can move into the future appropriately.”